Cherry Shrimp Molting Problems: How To Deal With Those?

 Before understanding whether molting is a good or bad sign, you should know why molting happens to shrimp.

-Although the shrimp size increases, the exoskeleton doesn’t increase with the shrimp body.
+Although shrimp size increases, the exoskeleton doesn’t increase with the body.
 As a result, shrimp require a new shell to fit in their increased body.
-That’s why molting is a must in the lives of shrimp.
+That’s why molting is a must in shrimp’s lives.

-So, you can consider molting as a good sign.
-Frequent molting is a sign that your shrimp are healthy.
-Also, your shrimp must have good growth.
+Molting is a good sign.
+Frequent molting is a sign that your shrimp are healthy and have good growth.

-However, the shrimp tank must have good water condition for their molting.
-If your shrimp experience regular molting, the water quality must be alright.
+However, the shrimp tank must have good water conditions for their molting.
+If your shrimp experiences regular molting, the water quality must be alright.

-Moreover, shrimp tend to mate after molting.
-That’s why you can consider molting a prosperous sign.
-After all, your shrimp number will get multiple after molting.
+Moreover, shrimp tend to mate after molting, which is why you can consider molting a prosperous sign.
+After all, your shrimp number will increase after molting.

 Why Do Shrimp Molt?